IntersectMBO/plutus/docs/plutus-core/Merklisation/README.md

     erasure in PLC ASTs for validator code from our use cases.

-  * [Merklisation-notes.md](./Merklisation-notes.md): a proposal for Merklised ASTs for Plutus Core, together with soem analysis of Merklisation of types.
+  * [Merklisation-notes.md](./Merklisation-notes.md): a proposal for Merklised ASTs for Plutus Core, together with some analysis of Merklisation of types.

+  * [Merklising-programs.md](./Merklising-programs.md): experiments on Merklising unrequired nodes in the ASTs for our sample contracts.